 Mainly a chocolate 3D printer, the FoodBot S2 can also print biscuit, jam and toffee.
 You will immediately notice the marvelous design; the futuristic, sci-fi build and colors will really bring your kitchen into the 22nd century.

-The 100 micron accuracy is very satisfactory for most chocolate prints, and you can switch the nozzles out depending on your printing priorities between 0.3 and 1.5 mm sizes.
+The 100-micron accuracy is more than enough for most small chocolate prints, and you can switch the nozzles out depending on your printing priorities between 0.3 and 1.5 mm sizes.
 The FoodBot S2 comes with its own 3D slicer software so you don’t need to worry about installing any other software if you’re a 3D printing beginner.

 It’s hygienic — the food filament never actually touches the printer — and easy to clean as you only need to clean the nozzle.
 Overall, it’s a fun and relatively cheap chocolate 3D printer to print your favorite creations with.